IT20024918/-RiWAClient_EG_IT20024918/README.md

 **Used Technologies:**

-Jersey Client API
-jQuery
+1. jQuery
-AJAX
+2. AJAX
-JSP and Servlets
+3. JSP and Servlets
-JSON
+4. JSON

 Clone Requirements:

 Eclipse (one of the versions which supports JRE 1.8 or above)